 What should be avoided after my child receives beractant (Survanta)?

-Follow your doctor's instructions about any restrictions on feeding or other medications after your child has been treated with beractant.
+Follow your doctor's instructions about any restrictions in feeding, medications, or activity after your baby has been treated with beractant.

 What other drugs will affect beractant (Survanta)?